mike99mac/zlma/README.md

     ```

 ## Create a configuration file
-The mariacmdb configuration file allows you to set local values such as the database credentials, the home directory and the logging level.
+The zlma configuration file allows you to set local values such as the database credentials, the home directory and the logging level.

-There is a sample configuration file named ``mariacmdb.conf`` in the repo.
+There is a sample configuration file named ``zlma.conf`` in the repo.
 The code expects it to be in ``/etc/``.

 - Copy it to ``/etc/``:

 ```
-sudo cp ~/mariacmdb/mariacmdb.conf /etc
+sudo cp ~/zlma/zlma.conf /etc
 ```

 - Modify the values if desired.
 Set the root password to the value used earlier in mariadb.

 ```
-sudo vi /etc/mariacmdb.conf
+sudo vi /etc/zlma.conf
 {
   "DBuser": "root",
   "DBpw": "pi",